Buying an MGB V8

 One simple and easy way to check for the body strength is by looking at the door gaps, which should all be equal, if when using a trolley jack to lift front and rear alternately causes doors to be difficult to open and close, this is a sure sign something is badly wrong!

-It’s always an excellent decision to improve the brakes on any car that is tuned to go faster than the original design, and the brakes were improved on the GT V8.
+It’s always an excellent decision to improve the brakes on any car that is tuned to go faster than the original design, and the brakes were improved on the MGB GT V8.
 The front brake system was fitted with larger brake calipers along with uprated brake discs, which helped bring the car to a safe stop.

-MAIN CONTENT
+MAIN CONTENT ABOUT BUYING A MGB

 Severe rust examples - MGB V8 - Bespoke MGB, Terry Lucas